SSantosLab/TreasureMap/README.md

 **Important:** If you plan on submitting pointings yourself, do `touch api_tokens/<FNAL_services_username>/<Full_Name>.name`.
 This will make it possible for your name to be listed as the first author on the DOI.
-`<Full_Name>` must match exaclty what you put in the `authors.yaml` file, with the exceptions that all space characters need to be replaced with underscores.
+`<Full_Name>` must match exactly what you put in the `authors.yaml` file, with the exceptions that all space characters need to be replaced with underscores.
 If you do not have a FNAL services username, you can skip this step.

 ### Getting a TreasureMap API token (required only if you plan on submitting pointings yourself)